BIO120/BIO120/source/policies.rst

 Enrollment
 ==============
 With seats (and bench space) being limited, preference is given to students strictly fulfilling all course requirements.
 To enroll via Canvas, you thus need a permission number from the instructors.
-To get this number and show that you fulfill all course requirements, please complete the google form, https://forms.gle/etRHRhhaRJxUMyNW9 .
-We will regularly monitor form submissions and provide enrollment codes.

 Absence and Make-up policy